Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 I hesitated, then sighed.
 “No. I guess not.”

 He smiled.
 “Good.
-You passed that test too, by the way.
+That was a test too, by the way.
 Have a good visit, Captain.”
 He turned and left without looking back.

 I looked after him for a few moments, then turned and sat back down.
 Delenda was there, looking at me.